-Training for a degree in the biological sciences is not based solely on a classroom affair, but rather we let students experience a broad range of learning including fieldwork, independent research, group work, teaching practice, seminars, and internship.
+Training for a degree in the biological sciences is not based solely on a classroom affair, but rather we let students experience a broad range of learning including fieldwork, independent research, group work, teaching practice, seminars and internship.
 We support the future career development of our students with laboratory and field equipment for a challenging and changing world.
 This includes access to the latest molecular diagnostic equipment, field equipment, computer lab and high-speed internet access, a specialized library, a research station and partnership with national and international organizations like CDC, Kew Gardens, the National Herbarium of Sierra Leone housed in the Department of Biological Sciences, and the Center for Biodiversity Research based at Njala University.

-, in which students are required to complete a minimum of 120 credit hours before graduation:
+The Department offers the following undergraduate courses, in which students are required to complete a minimum of 120 credit hours before graduation:

 - BS in Biological Sciences

 - BS in Biomedical Sciences (starting in 2020)

 Two options exist: one that is an 18 months program leading to an MSc in Biodiversity Conservation and a research option, with an MPhil and a PhD in Biodiversity Conservation and Biological Sciences.
 Both are supervised by a dissertation committee, with students taking their pre-field presentation within 6 months of enrolling in the programs.

 The department manages a comfortable biological field station on Tiwai Island, with accommodation facilities and renewable solar energy, and a rich wildlife (12 species of primates, Pygmy Hippopotamus, etc) and plant species (over 700 species) on just 12 Km2.
 Undergraduate and graduate students are provided access to this unique ecosystem as part of their learning experience, where they have the chance to interact across 8 village communities and supervised by competent faculty members.
 Several sites across the country are also available for students to visit and conduct field research.